Game4Move78/vaultio/README.md

 Currently Bitwarden only serves this API through HTTP over a local TCP port, which has security risks if not guarded properly.
 To address this, I have made a [https://github.com/bitwarden/clients/pull/14262](PR) that may or may not get merged, but allows restricting the CLI server to socket-based and IPC-style communication.
 This means that requests can not be seen by other users and processes, communicating over socket.socketpair or bound unix domain sockets.

+## Why not invoke the BW CLI for every command?

+You can!
+It just requires launching the nodejs app every time.
+This method is fast because it communicates directly over sockets or over the network.

 ## Install

 ```sh